varun-krishanumakr/add-varkrish-page/content/position/2021-06-21-postdoc-hake-ml/index.md

 The candidate will hold a PhD degree (earned or nearing completion of) in acoustics, oceanography, computational sciences, or a related field, and have a track record of first-author, peer-reviewed publications, programming experience (Python, R, Matlab, or similar), and prior research experience in relevant research domains, such as ocean acoustics, fisheries acoustics, machine learning, statistics, data visualization, and physical or biological oceanography.
 Familiarity with echosounder data and analysis techniques, and experience applying machine learning methods to scientific problems are preferred.
 They are expected to have excellent communication skills, the experience and/or ability to work in a team environment, and a strong interest in interdisciplinary research approaches.

 ### Application Instructions
-Please submit your application to Dr. Wu-Jung Lee (wjlee@apl.washington.edu) with the following materials: 1) CV including a list of publications (include GitHub handle if available); 2) cover letter with brief description of present and future research interests; 3) a list of three references and their contact information.
+Please upload your application materials via Interfolio at https://apply.interfolio.com/89869.
+Include the following materials:
+1. CV including a list of publications (include GitHub handle if available)
+2. Cover letter with a brief description of present and future research interests
+3. A list of three references and their contact information

+For questions about the position, please reach out to Dr. Wu-Jung Lee (leewj@uw.edu).

+To request disability accommodation in the application process, please contact the UW's Disability Services Office at 206-543-6450, or 206-543-6452 (TTY), or dso@uw.edu.

 -----------------